bepitulaz/asepbagja-blog/content/en/why-did-i-start-to-invest-in-the-stock-market.md

 - "/blog-img/candlestick.jpg"
 categories:
 - Business
+summary: "I should find a way to invest my money."
 ---

 Most of you perhaps ever heard or read about [The Cashflow Quadrant](http://www.amazon.com/exec/obidos/ASIN/0446677477/mikeleeorg-20) by Robert Kiyosaki.
 I bought his book when I was a high school student.
 The book explained about quadrant of economic roles: employee, self-employed, business owner, and investor.
 The employee is people who have a job, I was.
 The self-employed is individuals who own a job, I was.
 The business owner is individuals who have a system that produces cash flow for themselves and other work for them; this is me now.
 The last is the investor, people who can make their money work for them; this is my next target.